Welcome!

 While working at YAI, I pursued an Advanced Certificate in Applied Behavior Analysis (ABA) at Hunter College, graduating in 2022.
 I want to acknowledge the valid and important concerns many in the autistic community hold about ABA, including its history of harm and attempts to suppress natural neurodivergent ways of being.
 Although the program deepened my understanding of behavior, I ultimately chose not to pursue BCBA certification.
 Instead, I integrate behavioral concepts through a neurodivergent-affirming lens—supporting clients in understanding the why behind behaviors without pathologizing or aiming to "fix" them.

-I have participated in trainings centered on neuroaffirming psychotherapeutic care; Dialectic Behavior Therapy (DBT); Developmental, Individual Differences, Relationship-based (DIR) Floortime; Pathological Demand Avoidance (PDA) Provider Training Level 1, amongst other relevant.
+I have participated in trainings centered on neuroaffirming psychotherapeutic care; Dialectic Behavior Therapy (DBT); Developmental Individual Relationship-based (DIR) Floortime; Pathological Demand Avoidance (PDA) Provider Training Levels 1 & 2, amongst other relevant trainings.
 I hold certifications as an ADHD Certified Clinical Services Provider (ADHD-CCSP) and Autism Spectrum Disorder Clinical Specialist (ASDCS).
 These certifications highlight ADHD and Autistic voices and lived experiences to inform a neuroaffirming approach when supporting neurodivergent individuals.

 Follow me on Instagram!